1. How do you charge LED Battery Packs?

 4. How long should the battery pack last?

-The battery packs we offer are rated in milli-amp hours, either thiry-eight hundred or six thousand milli-amp hours.
+The battery packs we offer are rated in milli-amp hours, either thirty-eight hundred or six thousand milli-amp hours.
 To determine how many amps your strips are drawing, you’ll need to find their wattage, so let’s use a really easy example.
-A regular density 3528 LED light strip draws twenty-four watts, now take the wattage and divide it by twelve, that’s your amp draw, or two amps.
-Now multiple your amp draw by one thousand, that’s your milli-amp draw, so for the 3800 battery pack and a 3528 regular density LED light strip, your battery pack will last 3800/2000=1.9 hours, or 114 minutes.
+A standard density Luma5 2835 LED light strip draws 21.31 watts, now take the wattage and divide it by twelve, that’s your amp draw, or 1.77 amps.
+Now multiple your amp draw by one thousand, that’s your milli-amp draw, so for the 3800 battery pack and a standard density Luma5 2835 LED light strip, your battery pack will last 3800/1775 =2.14 hours, or 128 minutes.
 Here’s the general formula: (watt draw) / 12=A, A x 1000=M, Battery Pack Milli-amps / M= hours of battery life.
 I hope this helps you plan your battery pack outings!

 5. What can the battery pack power?

-The battery packs can power LED Strips and LED Bars!
+The battery packs and bigger batteries can power up LED Strips!
+Like that in campers or your trailer trucks when you are on the go.
 That's the whole answer.
 I wish I had more to tell you, but alas, another question will have to suffice.